-Uniti Group Inc. (the "Company", "Uniti", "we", "us" or "our") is an independent, internally managed real estate investment trust ("REIT") engaged in the acquisition and construction of mission critical infrastructure in the communications industry.
+Uniti Group Inc. (the "Company", "Uniti", "we", "us" or "our") is an independent, internally managed real estate investment trust ("REIT") engaged in the acquisition, construction and leasing of mission critical infrastructure in the communications industry.
 We are principally focused on acquiring and constructing fiber optic, copper and coaxial broadband networks and data centers.

-As of December 31, 2020, Uniti and its subsidiaries own over 123,000 fiber network route miles, representing approximately 6.9 million fiber strand miles, approximately 230,000 route miles of copper cable lines, central office land and buildings across 44 states and beneficial rights to permits, pole agreements and easements.
-Refer to Part I, Item 2 Properties of this Annual Report for a more detailed breakdown of our telecommunications properties.
+As of December 31, 2021, Uniti and its subsidiaries own approximately 128,000 fiber network route miles, representing approximately 7.6 million fiber strand miles, approximately 230,000 route miles of copper cable lines, central office land and buildings across 44 states and beneficial rights to permits, pole agreements and easements.
+Refer to Part I, Item 2 "Properties" of this Annual Report on Form 10-K for a more detailed breakdown of our telecommunications properties.

-For the year ended December 31, 2020, we had revenues of \$1.1 billion, net loss attributable to common shareholders of \$707.4 million, Funds From Operations ("FFO") loss of \$548.2 million and Adjusted Funds From Operations ("AFFO") of \$389.5 million.
+For the year ended December 31, 2021, we had revenues of \$1.1 billion, net income attributable to common shareholders of \$122.6 million, Funds From Operations ("FFO") of \$332.8 million and Adjusted Funds From Operations ("AFFO") of \$430.3 million.
 Both FFO and AFFO are non-GAAP financial measures, which we use to analyze our results.
-Refer to Part II, Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations, of this Annual Report for additional information regarding these non-GAAP measures.
-We have historically managed our operations as four reportable business segments (in addition to our corporate operations), but due to the sale of our towers business and wind down of the Consumer CLEC Business, starting in 2021, we will manage our operations focused on our two primary businesses, Leasing and Fiber Infrastructure, which are described in more detail in Note 16 to our consolidated financial statements contained in Part II, Item 8 Financial Statements and Supplementary Data.
+Refer to Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations," of this Annual Report on Form 10-K for additional information regarding these non-GAAP financial measures.
+We have historically managed our operations as four reportable business segments (in addition to our corporate operations), but due to the sale of our former towers business ("Uniti Towers") and wind down of our consumer competitive local exchange carrier ("CLEC") business (the "Consumer CLEC Business"), starting in 2021, we managed our operations with a focus on our two primary businesses, Leasing and Fiber Infrastructure (which we refer to as Uniti Leasing and Uniti Fiber, respectively), which are described in more detail in Note 15 to our consolidated financial statements contained in Part II, Item 8 "Financial Statements and Supplementary Data."

-Refer to Part II, Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview-Significant Business Developments, of this Annual Report for information regarding significant developments in our business in 2020.
+Refer to Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview-Significant Business Developments," of this Annual Report on Form 10-K for information regarding significant developments in our business in 2021.